 Your vet will be able to weigh these up and give your furry friend the best possible chance.

-It’s crucially important that we talk to our vets about these sorts of matters.
-Whenever we medicate our cats it should be on the advise of a vet.
+It’s important that we talk to our vets about these sorts of matters.
+Whenever we medicate our cats it should be on the advice of a vet.

-If your vet prescribes amoxicillin to your cat, then it’s okay to go ahead and give it to him.
+Antibiotics save thousands of pets every year.
+So if your vet prescribes amoxicillin to your cat, then it’s okay to go ahead and give it to him.
+Also vital is the need to complete the antibiotic treatment to reduce the incidence of resistance.

 - Antimicrobial Use Guidelines for Treatment of Urinary Tract Disease in Dogs and Cats: Antimicrobial Guidelines Working Group of the International Society for Companion Animal Infectious Diseases J. S. Weese